piratesss/piratesss/README.md

 </p>

-### Hello, I'm Shubham and a web developer and a designer.
+### Hello, I'm Shubham a web developer and a designer.

-## I work with Javascript (ReactJS) and have professional working experience as a frond end developer.
+## I work with Javascript (ReactJS) and have professional experience as a front-end developer.
-## Alongside programming I also make prototypes with figma.
+## Alongside programming I also make prototypes with Figma.

 <hr/>